 - You were driving without insurance; and

-- The accident involved property damage of more than $500, personal injury, or death.
+- The accident involving property damage of more than $500, personal injury, or death.

 The Secretary of State will notify you by mail of the pending suspension.